toddhorner/AFT/NH.md

     >may complete training offered by the office of energy and planning.
 The office of energy and planning may provide this training, which may be designed in a variety of formats including, but not limited to, web-based, distance learning, traditional classroom style, or self study.

-    Note that training is note *mandatory*.
+    Note that training is not *mandatory*.